OSGeo/gdal/doc/source/user/configoptions.rst

       This option must be set before calling :cpp:func:`GDALAllRegister`, or an explicit call to :cpp:func:`GDALDriverManager::AutoLoadDrivers` will be required.

+-  .. config:: GDAL_PYTHON_DRIVER_PATH

+      A list of directories to search for ``.py`` files implementing GDAL drivers.
+      Like :config:`GDAL_DRIVER_PATH`, directory names should be separated by colons on Unix or semi-colons on Windows.
+For more information, see :ref:`rfc-76`.

 General options
 ^^^^^^^^^^^^^^^